 2.7.6 Unit Dispatch Beyond the Corrected Unit Reactive Limit or Unit Reactive Limit

-(1) Each Generation Resource shall respond to ERCOT instructed voltage control, including exceeding its CURL or URL.
-For multi-generator buses, ERCOT shall not instruct any single Generation Resource to operate beyond its CURL or URL until all Generation Resources On-Line and interconnected at the same transmission bus, have been instructed to their respective CURLs or URLs.
+(1) Each Generation Resource and Energy Storage Resource (ESR) shall respond to ERCOT-instructed voltage control, including exceeding its CURL or URL.
+For multi-generator buses, ERCOT shall not instruct any single Generation Resource or ESR to operate beyond its CURL or URL until all Generation Resources and ESRs On-Line and interconnected at the same transmission bus, have been instructed to their respective CURLs or URLs.

 3.2.2 Changes in Resource Status

-(1) QSEs shall verbally notify ERCOT of unplanned changes in Load and Generation Resource status as soon as practicable following the event as referenced in Protocol Section 6.5.5.1, Changes in Resource Status.
+(1) QSEs shall verbally notify ERCOT of unplanned changes in the status of a Resource as soon as practicable following the event as referenced in Protocol Section 6.5.5.1, Changes in Resource Status.

-(2) QSEs shall verbally notify ERCOT and/or Transmission Service Provider (TSP) of equipment changes that affect the reactive capability of an operating Generation Resource.
+(2) QSEs shall verbally notify ERCOT and/or Transmission Service Provider (TSP) of equipment changes that affect the reactive capability of an operating Generation Resource or Energy Storage Resource (ESR).

 (3) QSEs shall submit a Current Operating Plan (COP) in accordance with Protocol Section 3.9, Current Operating Plan (COP).